 What is the role of XICA consultants in supporting data-driven decision-making?

-We spoke to Minami Yusaku, who serves as deputy director of XICA's consulting department, is responsible for running the organization as a manager, and is also the owner of several projects, about the work of a consultant.
+We spoke to Yusaku Minami, who serves as the head of the Marketing Consulting Division 1 at XICA's Consulting Headquarters, where he is responsible for organizational management as a manager and also serves as the owner of several projects, about the work of a consultant.

 Yusaku Minami